samtaziaux/KiDS-Sam_master/docs/_sources/halomodel/configuration.rst.txt

     w0              fixed     -1.0
     wa              fixed     0.0
     Neff            fixed     3.046
-    z               array     0.188,0.195,0.188,0.195,0.19
+    z               array     0.188,0.195,0.188,0.195
+    z_mlf           array     0.19

 Both the list of parameters and their order in ``cosmo`` are mandatory (and therefore the names are just for the user's reference).
 The first 8 parameters define the ``Flatw0waCDM`` cosmology within which the model is evaluated.
 The default values for ``w0``, ``wa``, and ``Neff`` make the default model a flat ``LambdaCDM`` cosmology.
 They need not all be fixed, but in this example they are
 (note, however, that at the moment the ``kids_ggl`` halo model can only handle physical distances, which require a cosmology to be calculated).
-The last parameter above is a list of point estimates for the redshifts of each bin.
+The second to last parameter above is a list of point estimates for the redshifts of each bin for obserables that are not stellar or luminosity functions.
 List of redshifts should reflect the total number of bins given by the observable(s).
-In this case, it should have 5 entries.
+In this case there should be 4 bins total.
+The second parameters is a list of point estimates for the redshifts for each ``mlf`` bin.
+Total number of bins should be reflected in the number of redshifts.
+>>>>>>> 5a30a0cd1e55855ee455211f47c50370341a60f2

 Optional cosmological parameters